 Article 29.
-Patent Rights, paragraph k.3. is replaced with the following:
+Intangible Property, paragraph k.3. is replaced with the following:

 3. after payment of patenting costs, licensing costs, payments to inventors, and other expenses incidental to the administration of subject inventions, the balance of any royalties or income earned and retained by the contractor during any fiscal year on subject inventions under this or any successor contract containing the same requirement, up to any amount equal to five percent of the budget of the facility for that fiscal year, must be used by the contractor for scientific research, development, and education consistent with the research and development mission and objectives of the facility, including activities that increase the licensing potential of other inventions of the facility.
-If the balance exceeds five percent, 15 percent of the excess above five percent must be paid by the contractor to the Treasury of the United States and the remaining 85 percent must be used by the contractor only for the same purposes as described in the preceding sentence.
+If the balance exceeds five percent, 15 percent of the excess above five percent must be paid by the contractor only for the same purposes as described in the preceding sentence.
 To the extent it provides the most effective technology transfer, the licensing of subject inventions should be administered by contractor employees on location at the facility; and